 The rest of the paper is organized as follows.
 Section 2 reviews related work.
-Sections 3 y 4 describe, respectively, the stages of individual learning and collective learning of concepts.
+Sections 3 and 4 introduce, respectively, the stages of individual learning and collective learning of concepts.
 Section 5 describes our experimental results, and Section 6 provides conclusions and future research work.